nunomourinho/forensicVmAutopsyUserManual/docs/user/evidence_disk.rst

    Change

+**Click Finish to finishing Add the Data Source**

+Click finish:

 .. figure:: img/evidence_disk_0026.jpg
    :alt: Change
    :align: center

    Change

+**Locate and Tag all possible evidences**

+The folder structure was created to simplify the tagging process by suppliing a organization structure.
+You can enter inside each folder where the possible evidences were collected, select all files and Add the corresponding tag.
+In this example, the corresponding tag is "Notable Item", that is the same name of the folder:

 .. figure:: img/evidence_disk_0027.jpg
    :alt: Change
    :align: center

    Change

+**Possible Evidence Tagged"

+The evidence tagged will appear on the file listing with a red exclamation mark:

 .. figure:: img/evidence_disk_0028.jpg
    :alt: Change